The Cambridge Pork Pie 200 calendar event 2018

 The routesheet and GPS files

-We rode the route to check the route, routesheet and GPS files on 4 March 2017.
+We rode the route to check the route, routesheet and GPS files on 4 March 2017, and it has been ridden many times on the permanent event, and we checked parts on .
 There are no major issues with the route, one or two minor signage changes that's all.
 You can use either last year's or this year's routesheet and GPS files

 Note that if you're looking for the extra-slice route details then see this page — if you don't know what that is, it's probably not for you!